lefoun/42intra_scraper/README.md

 # 42intra_scraper

-### Scrap the 42 Intranet's elearning videos in a single click.
+Scrap the 42 Intranet's elearning videos in a single click.

+### Why you would want to use it ?

+1. Adjust speed at your convenience.
+(The intra doesn't allow this)
+2. Working in a remote location where internet is hit or miss ?
+Download what you need and you'll have it in your computer.
+3. Have a friend that is freeze and can't access the intra's resources ?
+You can download the videos, compress them and send them via drive.

 ### How to use it: